- None of this is investment advice.

 How is this trading regulated?

 In order to trade tokenized stocks on FTX, you must be at least KYC level 2.
-Once you are, you can go to your tokenized stocks KYC page to submit your information to CM-Equity.
+Once you are, you can go to your tokenized stocks KYC page to submit your information to FTX Switzerland.
 You must also not be a member of one of FTX's restricted jurisdictions, including the United States; FTX collects KYC documents and IP addresses from its users.
 FTX does not operate in its restricted jurisdictions.

 Users are also encouraged to consult their personal and local situation in order to determine whether trading tokenized stocks on FTX is right for them.